Today, I want to introduce you to my friend, Harry, the owner and founder of The Rideshare Guy Blog and Podcast.

 2. What exactly is Uber and Lyft?
 Can you explain this more for those who have no idea?

-Basically, Uber and Lyft are companies that enable people with cars (drivers) the ability to make money on their own schedule by driving other people (passengers) around.
-This is enabled through an app on both the drivers' and passengers' phones.
+Basically, Uber and Lyft are companies that connect riders and drivers.
+People with cars (drivers) have the ability to make money on their own schedule by driving other people (passengers) around.
+This is enabled through an app on both the drivers’ and passengers’ phones.
 Passengers open the app, “request a ride” to go wherever they need to go (ex: the airport) and a driver gets a “ping” on their app, which shows them where the rider is.

-Once the driver arrives, the passenger hops in, the driver takes the passenger to their destination, and that's pretty much it!
-Uber initially pitched itself as “your personal driver,” which it kind of still is, but Uber and Lyft have expanded far beyond personal, individual driving.
-But that's the gist of it 🙂
+Once the driver arrives, the passenger hops in, the driver takes the passenger to their destination, and that’s pretty much it!
+But that’s the gist of it

-Drivers are paid once the trip is completed, and drivers can log in and out whenever they want, so many drivers drive when they're commuting to work, or after they've dropped the kids off, etc.
+Drivers are paid once the trip is completed, and drivers can make their own schedule, so many drivers drive when they’re commuting to work, or after they’ve dropped the kids off, etc.

 3. How much can a driver expect to make?

-I wouldn't necessarily encourage people to become an Uber driving partner/Lyft full time, as it puts a lot of miles and wear/tear on your car, but for part-time or a side hustle, I think it's a great gig.
+I wouldn’t necessarily encourage people to become an Uber driver-partner/Lyft, as it puts a lot of miles and wear/tear on your car, but for a side hustle, I think it’s a great gig.

 4. How does a driver get paid?
 Check?
 PayPal?
 Something else?

-Drivers are paid by pay period (so for Uber, pay periods begin on Monday and end the following Monday).
-Drivers can log in to their pay statements on the app to verify they're being paid correctly, then earnings are deposited via direct deposit in to drivers' bank accounts.
+Drivers get paid each week.
+Drivers can log in to their earnings statements on the app to verify they’re correct, then earnings are deposited via direct deposit in to drivers’ bank accounts.

 5. Do you think there’s still room for more drivers?
 How many drivers are there currently?